BPD and autism

 Autism and borderline personality disorder are distinct mental health conditions in the DSM-5.
 BPD is a personality disorder characterized by unstable emotions, impulsive behavior, and an unstable sense of self.
 ASD is a neurological and developmental disorder that involves challenges in social skills, repetitive behaviors, speech and nonverbal communication.

 However, upon closer examination, there is a BPD and autism overlap since since these two conditions share features which can lead to misdiagnosis in some cases.
 Both feature a difficulty with social interaction, interpersonal skills and maintaining relationships.
-Individuals with either BPD or ASD tend to exhibit low empathy.
+Some individuals with either BPD or ASD can exhibit low empathy.
 They are also more likely to self-harm.

 One of the primary challenges in distinguishing between BPD and ASD lies in their overlapping symptoms.
 For example, difficulties in emotion regulation are a hallmark of BPD but they can also occur in autism.
 Similarly, repetitive behaviors, a characteristic feature of autism, can sometimes be mistaken for impulsivity seen in BPD.
 Furthermore, individuals with BPD may exhibit rigid thinking patterns and intense interests such as those seen in autism.
 Conversely, autistic individuals may develop coping mechanisms that mimic the apparent emotional instability observed in BPD.